GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 for destination `dataset`, and `table`.
-Note, that `dataset` can optionally, explicitly specify destination project (i.e. `gs://${BUCKET}/project_id.dataset_id/table/....`) alternatively, one can set the `BQ_PROJECT` environment variable to set to override the default target project for datasets at the function level.
+Note, that `dataset` can optionally, explicitly specify destination project (i.e. `gs://${BUCKET}/project_id.dataset_id/table/....`) alternatively, one can set the `BQ_STORAGE_PROJECT` environment variable to set to override the default target project for datasets at the function level.
 The default behavior is to infer the project from Application Default Credential (the project in which the Cloud Function is running, or the ADC configured in Google Cloud SDK